RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Member-Stuff/Removing a Guild Member.md

 Removing a Guild Member {#removingaguildmember}
 ============
-- Execute the, `DiscordCoreAPI::GuildMembers::removeGuildMemberAsync()` function, while passing in a value of type `DiscordCoreAPI::RemoveGuildMemberData`, with a return value of type `void`.
+- Execute the, `GuildMembers::removeGuildMemberAsync()` function, while passing in a value of type `RemoveGuildMemberData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp